ZhiyuanYao93/Spring-Stock-App/README.md

 This application is extremely easy to use.

-If you are bored and have time to waste, please check out the code and give me critics and siggestions.
+If you are bored and have time to spend, please check out the code and give me critics and siggestions.

 Thank you！